 The Braque Francis Pyrenean is another dog that has gained a reputation over time.

-This dog whose origin is France is characterized by a form of elegance that cannot be found from any other kind of dog.
+This dog, whose origin is France, is characterized by a form of elegance that cannot be found in any other kind of dog.

 The dog has a look of bravery and will stand majestically to face troubles that come its way.